 The thyroid gland is a small gland located in the front of the neck.
 This gland, when it is not functioning optimally, can create havoc in our lives because it is responsible for making energy (working hand-in-hand with our adrenal glands); regulating metabolism to keep us at a healthy weight; keeping our moods happy and balanced; and providing sound sleep and smooth-flowing digestion.
 When any one of these things are out of whack, we simply don’t feel like ourselves.

-In this article, we wanted to give you an idea of HOW the thyroid functions, what to test, what to look for, and how to eat and live to protect this gland.
-If you are not interested in the science behind the thyroid and want to skip ahead to how you directly boost your thyroid function with diet, supplements and exercise, please skip to the end of the article.
+In this article, we wanted to give you an idea of how the thyroid functions, what to test, what to look for, and how to eat and live to protect this gland.
+If you are not interested in the science behind the thyroid and want to skip ahead to how to directly boost your thyroid function with diet, supplements, and exercise, please skip to the end of the article.

 Now for the science!

-The thyroid makes thyroxin (thyroid hormone or T4) which signals the cells to make energy.
+The thyroid makes thyroxin (thyroid hormone, or T4), which signals the cells to make energy.
 The function of the thyroid gland is to take iodine, found in many foods (especially kelp and other kinds of seaweed), and convert it into thyroid hormones: thyroxine (T4) and triiodothyronine (T3).
 Thyroid cells are the only cells in the body that can absorb iodine.
-These cells combine iodine and the amino acid tyrosine to make T3 and T4.
-T3 and T4 are then released into the blood stream and are transported throughout the body where they control metabolism (conversion of oxygen and calories to energy).
+These cells combine iodine and the amino acid tyrosine to make T3 and T4, which are then released into the blood stream and transported throughout the body where they control metabolism (conversion of oxygen and calories to energy).
 Every cell in the body depends upon thyroid hormones for regulation of their metabolism.
-The normal thyroid gland produces about 80% T4 and about 20% T3, however, T3 possesses about four times the hormone "strength" as T4.
+The normal thyroid gland produces about eight percent T4 and about twenty percent T3, however, T3 possesses about four times the hormone strength as T4.